Creating a Remote Server Configuration

 - To login in a regular mode, specify the login in the User name text box.

-- To use standard authentication, choose Password, specify the password, and select the Save password check box to have IntelliJ IDEA remember it.
+- To access the host through a password, choose Password from the Auth type drop-down list, specify the password, and select the Save password checkbox to have IntelliJ IDEA remember it.

+- To use SSH authentication via a key pair, choose Key pair (OpenSSH or PuTTY).
 To apply this authentication method, you need to have your private key on the client machine and your public key on the remote server you connect to.
 IntelliJ IDEA supports private keys generated using the OpenSSH utility.
-See http://wiki.qnap.com/wiki/How_To_Set_Up_Authorized_Keys for details.

 - Choose Explicit to have the explicit (active) security applied.
 Immediately after establishing connection, the FTP client on your machine sends a command to the server to establish secure control connection through the default FTP port.